 When Do You Need a Dedicated Server?

-To give you context, I run a diamond price tracker website which analyzes hundreds of thousands of diamond prices everyday.
+To give you context, I used to run a diamond price tracker website which analyzes hundreds of thousands of diamond prices everyday.
 My daily cronjobs were using too much memory and processing power, so procwatch would terminate them.
-If my memory serves me correctly, I figured out that the Dreamhost memory limit is probably 128 MB for shared hosting.
-For some reason, Dreamhost customer service will not reveal this number.
+If my memory serves me correctly, I figured out that the DreamHost memory limit is probably 128 MB for shared hosting.
+For some reason, DreamHost customer service will not reveal this number.

 I tried to optimize my code as much as possible, but I got to the point where I could not optimize any further.
 The sheer number of records that I was working with was memory intensive.
 I knew I needed a more powerful hosting plan—a dedicated server.